While joists, beams, and girders are structural members used to support a building, there are significant differences between them.

 Hence girders are utilized in constructing structures like roads, bridges, and flyovers.

-In contrast, beams are the primary load carrier in smaller scaled projects.
-Mostly in buildings with smaller room sizes.
+In contrast, beams are the primary load carrier in smaller-scale projects, mostly in buildings with smaller room sizes.

 It is to be noted that beams and girders are often used together as beams are usually rested on girders.